 2. Interview a local Elder or culture bearer in your community about the traditional use of permafrost.
-Write your questions and their answers below.
+Write you questions and their answers below.
 You might ask questions such as: What do you remember about the use of frozen ground in the past?
 Was frozen ground an important part of traditional ways?
 What was permafrost called in our language?
-2 December of the still are supported with a support of the still are 3.
-Does your community still use ground with permafrost?
+3. Does your community still use ground with permafrost?
 Explain.